Selective Memory

 Filter the memories

-Yet Paul was wise enough to refuse to be burdened with false guilt.
-False?
-Because Paul’s sins were nailed to the cross of Christ; paid in full—just like ours, as true believers in Christ!
+Yet Paul was wise enough to avoid the burdened of guilt.
+It was false guilt because Paul’s sins were nailed to the cross of Christ; paid in full.
+This full pardon is the grace gift for every true believer in Christ!
 (Col. 2:13,14).
-To mope about with a guilty conscience or to do self-inflicted penance, would not be a valid method of removing guilt.
+To mope about with a guilty conscience or to do self-inflicted penance would not be a valid method of removing guilt.
 Instead, penance disrespects the total sufficiency of Christ’s atonement on Calvary.

 To free yourself of residual guilt feelings, take God at His word, make restitution where necessary and possible (Luke 19:8), and look unto Jesus (John 6:47; Heb 12:2).
 Our joyful gratitude for God’s grace is a key to letting go of guilt.

-Selective memory is a wonderful capability.
-It is also a wise strategy for living.
+Selective memory is a wonderful capability and a wise strategy for living.

 Accentuate the positive